 The Importance of Listening Well.

-There is a difference between hearing and listening – hearing is one of our senses, we hear without even having to think about it, but to listen we need to engage our minds.
+There is a difference between hearing and listening.
+Hearing is one of our senses, and we hear without even having to think about it.
+But to listen we need to engage our minds.
 When we are listening, we need an open and receptive mind which enables us to respond to what we have heard.

-I am sure we are all familiar with the parable that Jesus told of the wise and foolish builders – the wise man built his house by digging down and laying a good foundation on rock whereas the foolish man built his house on sand, a shaky, shifting base, which was no foundation at all.
-Jesus likened the wise builder to the person who hears His words and puts them into practice and the foolish man to the one who hears Jesus’ words but does not put them into practice.
-Both builders heard the word of God – but only one listened and applied the word to his life.
+I am sure we are all familiar with the parable that Jesus told of the wise and foolish builders.
+The wise man built his house by digging down and laying a good foundation on rock.
+But the foolish man built his house on sand, a shaky, shifting base, which was no foundation at all.
+Jesus likened the wise builder to the person who hears His words and puts them into practice.
+But the foolish man as the one who hears Jesus’ words but goes away without applying them.
+Both builders heard the word of God, but only one listened and applied the word to his life.

 Jesus makes the same point, but with further application, with the parable of the sower.
 The sower sows indiscriminately, and it is only the seed that falls on good soil that produces a good crop.
 After Jesus had finished telling the story He calls out “Whoever has ears to hear, let them hear.”
-Now I’m sure the majority of the crowd heard what Jesus said, but not many were listening, he goes on to explain to his disciples that the good soil is the one who hears the word, retains it and perseveres.
+Now I’m sure the majority of the crowd heard what Jesus said, but not many were listening.
+Jesus then goes on to explain to his disciples, that the good soil is the one who hears the word, retains it and perseveres.
 And then he switches to the image of a lamp on a stand and warns his disciples to “consider carefully how you listen.”

 The disciples were to listen carefully, not just for themselves but for others that they – as the lamp on a stand – would minister to.
 They would share and bring the light of revelation to others from what they received themselves.

 “whoever has will be given more; whoever does not have, even what they think they have will be taken from them.”Luke 8:18